Ranger Restart and Coronavirus FAQ - Student

 Is there a deadline for ordering my books and supplies?

-Please order all necessary books and supplies for Fall by August 17 to ensure delivery prior to the first day of class or move in day.
-There is a minimal shipping charge of $7.50 per online order.
-If you order after the August 17 deadline, express shipping option is available at an additional cost.
+To set yourself up for academic success order all necessary books and supplies for Spring semester as soon as possible.
+There is a minimal shipping charge of $7.50 per online order and an express shipping option is available at an additional cost.

 I have been accepted as a new student to Parkside.
 Can I apply for a U.S. visa right now?
 Are consulates and embassies open for visa applications?